 The island of Borneo is home to an astonishing abundance and diversity of wildlife.
-It is easily the best place in South East Asia to see the region’s wildlife.
-So when I planned my Borneo wildlife holidays, I included the three wildlife hotspots into the itinerary: Danum Valley, lower Kinabatangan River and Deramakot Forest Reserve.
+It is easily the best place in Southeast Asia to see the region’s wildlife.
+So when I planned my Borneo wildlife holidays, I included the three wildlife hotspots in the itinerary: Danum Valley, lower Kinabatangan River and Deramakot Forest Reserve.

 Unlike Danum Valley and Kinabatangan, Deramakot Forest Reserve is not widely known outside of the wildlife-watching community.
 Yet it is one of the best places in Borneo for spotting the rarer species of Borneo wildlife.
 Of course, as with most wildlife trips, a lot depends on luck.

 My main target species were the wild cats of Borneo: Sunda Clouded leopard, Marbled cat, Flat-headed cat and Sunda leopard cat.
 We’ve spotted two out of four on this trip (Marbled cat and Leopard cat) and I returned to Deramakot Forest Reserve the following year to finally track down the elusive Clouded leopard.